lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - all the windows of a SCHC Packet, except the last one, MUST contain the same number of tiles.
   This number is WINDOW_SIZE.
+- WINDOW_SIZE MUST be specified in a Profile.
 - the windows are numbered.
 - their numbers MUST increase from 0 upward, from the start of the SCHC Packet to its end.
 - the last window MUST contain WINDOW_SIZE tiles or less.